sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/README.md

 - `duration`: Information relating to the duration of the S1 to S2 rotation.
 - `rotation-amount`: Information pertaining to why the rotation is 104 degrees with the South Africa LLVP going to the geographic north pole.
 - `rotation-vector-field`: How to calculate the direction and speed of rotation at any point on Earth.
-- `triggers`: Triggers for the S1 to S2 rotation.
+- `water-displacement`: Understanding the displacement of oceans and bodies of water.

 # Basic Description of Rotation